An Introduction to Social Media Marketing

 People like to consume content in different ways and social media platforms allow companies to use different formats to reach customers.

 What Do You Need?

 As I mentioned earlier getting started with social media is usually relatively easy.
 All the platforms are the same; you set up your profile with contact details, text and images; then you’re ready to start posting and growing your network.

 Each platform will have its own unique elements, whether it’s communities, groups or hashtags and you’ll get involved with these as you go along.

-As stated above my initial industry research found that the card & gift industry seemed to embrace social media marketing.
+My initial industry research found that the card & gift industry seemed to embrace social media marketing in a big way.

 76% of the 642 companies reviewed had at least 1 social media profile shown on their websites.